 Groundwater predictions for the coming dry season will be announced at the end of May this year, following the completion of this year’s wet season.

-Watch the Water resources demonstration video – Groundwater & water cycle, know your bore and what residents can do.
+Watch the Water animation video – Groundwater & water cycle, know your bore and what residents can do.

 Water level Information

 A summary of the regions water level movements for January is below.

 4th Jan 2018 - water level below ground level (m)

 31 Jan 2018 - water level below ground level(m)

 Rise in water level (m)

 Humpty Doo (Roadside sign)

 The most significant increase was recorded at the Howard Springs, Mt Partridge formation monitoring site with a 14.2m rise in the water level.